alexspigler/chaotic-attractors/README.md

 - **Score range**: [0, 2] where 2 indicates both metrics at worst acceptable extremes

 The normalization ensures symmetric penalization—deviations above or below the ideal contribute equally.
 This is equivalent to the squared Euclidean distance in normalized parameter space.

-**Use cases:** Discovering new attractors, building galleries, parameter sensitivity studies

 ---